Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants: Consolidation and associated PDEs

 \Cref{eq:terzaghi_pde} represents a diffusion-type process: pore pressure gradients drive vertical flow through the soil matrix, and as water escapes, the excess pore pressure gradually diminishes.
 This dissipation results in an increase in effective stress and ultimately leads to ground settlement.

 A common drainage condition to solve equation \Cref{eq:terzaghi_pde}, which is used in this study, considers that drainage occurs only through the top surface of the soil, while the bottom boundary is considered impermeable.
-This leads to a combination of boundary conditions: a Dirichlet condition at the top $u(0,t) = 0$, and a Neumann condition at the bottom $\frac{\partial u}{\partial z}\bigg|_{z=H} = 0$, which enforces a zero hydraulic gradient.
+This leads to a combination of boundary conditions: a Dirichlet condition at the top $u(0,t) = 0$, and a Neumann condition at the bottom $\frac{\partial u}{\partial z}\bigg|_{z=H} = 0$\nomenclature{$H$}{The depth of soil}, which enforces a zero hydraulic gradient.
 The analytical solution to \Cref{eq:terzaghi_pde} is given by:

-Where $M = \frac{\pi}{2}(2m+1)$ under single drainage boundary condition, $u_0$ is the initial excess pore pressure, $H_{dr}$ is the drainage path length, and $T_v=\frac{C_vt}{H_{dr}^2}$ is the dimensionless time factor.
+Where $A = \frac{\pi}{2}(2a+1)$\nomenclature{$A$}{A term in the analytical solution: $A = \frac{\pi}{2}(2a+1)$} under single drainage boundary condition, $u_0$\nomenclature{$u_0$}{The initial excess PWP profile, $u(\cdot,0)$ (used as the input function $u$)} is the initial excess pore pressure, $H_{dr}$\nomenclature{$H_{dr}$}{The drainage path length} is the drainage path length, and $T_v=\frac{C_v t}{H_{dr}^2}$\nomenclature{$T_v$}{The dimensionless time factor: $T_v = C_v t / H_{dr}^2$} is the dimensionless time factor.
 This analytical form reveals that the solution is composed of spatial sine functions modulated by exponential decay terms dependent on $ C_v $ and time $ t $.
 This insight informs one of the DeepONet architecture choices that is later explored.